 - Happily Married: Akira and Utako by the epilogue.

 - Has Two Mommies: Akira's mothers are identical twins who were both courted by the original 20 Faces.
-They can't even remember which one of them actually gave birth to Akira.
+Somehow, they can't even remember which one of them actually gave birth to Akira.

-- Hilariously Abusive Childhood: Akira's mothers force him to steal things for no good reason.
+- Hilariously Abusive Childhood: Akira's mothers force him to steal things for no good reason and are incredibly incompetent at her motherly tasks.
 It's all played for laughs.

 - Love at First Sight: Akira (as 20 Faces) crashes into Utako's bedroom while fleeing the police.
-She asks him to be her boyfriend on the spot.
+She asks him to be her boyfriend after some talk.

-- It especially counts when earlier Utako had a crush on her teacher, who says it can't work out (for obvious reasons).
+- Precocious Crush: Utako had a crush on her teacher, who says it can't work out for obvious reasons.
+Also, given that Akira is nine and Utako is five, it might count on it for them as well.

 - Pretty in Mink: In the second volume cover art Utako looks a bit older and is wearing a fur-trimmed cape and hat.
 In the manga at the end of a Christmas chapter, Utako's older sister is wearing a fur-trimmed dress.